AlgoTradingHub/theplatform-book/source/reference/types/scalars/symbols.md

 Symbols are entities similar to those of Lisp.
 They mostly serv the same purpose - referencing variable names and representing keys in dictionaries.

 They are defined by backticks followed by an optional name.
-Names can contain UTF8 letters, digits and dots:
+Names can contain UTF8 letters, digits and dоts:

 ```o
 o)`a